ChrisWhealy/wasm_sha256/docs/060-open-file.md

 | 8 | `fdflags` | Bit flags that describe the manner in which data is written to the file (not relevant in our case).
 | 9 | `opened_fd` | A pointer to the file descriptor that `path_open` has just opened for us.

-The only flags that we need to specify are the base rights.
-Here we must switch on bit 2 for "read capability" and bit 3 for "seek capability", which, when OR'ed together give 6.
+In order both to read a file and discover its size, in the `fs_rights_base` flags we must switch on bit 2 for "read capability" and bit 3 for "seek capability", which, when OR'ed together give 6.

 ## Attempt to Open the File